TheLucasHenry/Block-all-connections-not-through-VPN/README.md

 Disconnect from WARP and run the batch file with administrative privileges:

-  press 1 to enable.
+  SELECT 1 to enable.

-  press 2 to disable.
+  SELECT 2 to disable.

-  press 3 to run a realtime connection test.
+  SELECT 3 to run a realtime connection test.

-  press 4 to exit.
+  SELECT 4 to exit.